Irak,

 party headed by Ayad Allawi, the former prime minister, they might be able to

-— a possibility, since they describe themselves
+get the required votes — a possibility, since they describe themselves

 as moderates.